cboucher01/essays/HISTB226-HEMA/README.md

 ### Why did the pandemic cause HEMA to gain popularity?

-Theory 1: During the pandemic, people spent more time online, where they encountered HEMA content and became interested in the sport, joining online HEMA communities and eventually attending in-person classes and tournaments as restrictions on indoor gatherings eased.
+Hypothesis 1: During the pandemic, people spent more time online, where they encountered HEMA content and became interested in the sport, joining online HEMA communities and eventually attending in-person classes and tournaments as restrictions on indoor gatherings eased.

-Theory 2: HEMA, as a form of historical reenactment, appeals to popular interest in make-believe and escapism, which rose in response to the pandemic.
+Hypothesis 2: HEMA, as a form of historical reenactment, appeals to popular interest in make-believe and escapism, which rose in response to the pandemic.